weinand/server-ready/README.md

 # Server Ready

-This small extensions helps when developing (web) server based software.
+This extension helps when developing web server based software.

 When installed **Server Ready** automatically opens a URI in the default browser whenever a server under debugging is ready to accept client connections (and outputs a corresponding message to the debug console).